stacks-network/docs/src/pages/references/stacks-node-configuration.md

 ### start

 Start a node with a config of your own.
-Can be used for joining a network, starting new chain, etc.
+Can be used for joining a network, starting a new chain, or replacing default values used by the `mocknet` or `xenon` subcommands.

 #### Arguments